 This WDOT plan, completed in 1999, focuses on the 11,800 miles of state-managed highways and 4,600 bridges in Wisconsin.
 This plan develops policies and strategies to improve the state highway system over the next 20 years, examining issues such as congestion, pavement and bridge preservation, traffic movement, and safety concerns.
-This plan does not identify any roadways within the Town of Clinton as priorities.
+This plan identifies Interstate 90/39, which runs through the western portion of the Town, as a "Corridors 2020"